-Matt Cutts says that good (non-spammy) outgoing links are a positive ranking factor but few people notice or care.
+Matt Cutts of Google said that good outgoing links are a positive ranking factor but few people notice or care.

-Moreover they focus on technology not conversation.
-It should be the other way around:
+Moreover most people wrongly focus on technology not conversation.
+It should be the other way around!

 Some people already argue that the E in SEO stands for experience not engine anymore.
 Face the facts: